MiaoDX/GPUJPEG_demo/README.md

   - Current choice, open-source, quick enough
 * [Fastvideo](https://www.fastcompression.com/)
   - Close-sourced SDK, many other functions
-  - Watermark with trial version
+  - Watermark with the trial version
 * nvJPEG
   - Not available for Xavier currently (20191016)

+## Changelog

+* 2019.11.28, `decode`, python binding, and benchmark
+* 2019.11.27, refactoring and python binding for `encode` with pybind
+* 2019.10.16, initial version, example codes for `encode`

 ## TODO

-* Use OpenCV cv::cuda::GpuMat directly
+* Use OpenCV `cv::cuda::GpuMat` directly